"Nice guys finish last." - Traditional saying.

 Neanderthals seem to have held out last of all in southern Iberia (including the rock of Gibraltar).

 The sister taxon to Neanderthals are a population known from very few bones but for which we have a lot of genetic material: the Denisovans.
 The very limited bony material for this group is from 51-28.9 ka.
 We'll discuss them more in the next lecture.

-Likely derived from Homo rhodesiensis, the oldest specimens of true Homo sapiens date to about 250 ka (for problematic specimens), and definitely by 160 ka.
-We can be fairly confident that H. sapiens is around by about 200 ka.
-Anatomically modern humans are present in Africa from this point onward, and there are some in Israel from 100-80 or 70 ka, but this latter population seems to die out.
-New (April 2014) evidence suggests that a population left Africa around 130 ka along the southern margin of Arabia, hugging the coastal regions of southern and southeastern Asia, and eventually colonizing Australia (by about 42 ka).
-The oldest Asian fossils of Homo sapiens (from South China) is from about 80 ka, and may also represent this phase.
+Likely derived from Homo rhodesiensis, the oldest specimens of true Homo sapiens date to about 300-315 ka for specimens discovered in Morocco) (prior to 2017 only definitely by 160 ka.)
+Anatomically modern humans are present in Africa from this point onward, and there are some in Greece by 210 ka and in Israel from 180 ka.
+These latter may represent a population inferred by genetic evidence to have left Africa before 130 ka along the southern margin of Arabia, hugging the coastal regions of southern and southeastern Asia, and eventually colonizing Australia (by about 65 ka) under at least some older models of human migration.
+The oldest Asian fossils of Homo sapiens (from South China) are from about 80-113 ka, and may also represent this phase.
 A third "out of Africa" phase (at around 50 ka) is the main population to colonize Europe, most of Asia, and from there the rest of the world.